mattrussi/gitlab-com-runbooks/howto/k8s-gitlab-operations.md

 ## Console Server setup for the oncall

 Configuration changes are handled through GitLab CI so most of what we do does not require interacting with the cluster directly.
-Management of our clusters is limited to our `console` instances.
+Management of our staging and production clusters is limited to our `console` instances.
 As an oncall SRE, you should also setup your user on the console node to interact with the Kubernetes API.